akeneo/pim-community-dev/UPGRADE-1.5.md

 The strategy is to be able to depreciate entirely the BaseConnectorBundle once we'll have re-worked remaining export parts (mainly reader and processor).

+## Catalog Bundle & Component

+We've extracted model interfaces as ProductInterface from the Catalog bundle to the Catalog component.

+We keep the old interfaces as deprecated to avoid a large BC Break.

+This allow us to continue to split our classes in components and bundles to separate business code and framework glue.

 ## Partially fix BC breaks

 If you have a standard installation with some custom code inside, the following command allows to update changed services or use statements.